Elletra/BLPP/README.md

 `-e`, `--output-empty` Forces creation of processed files that are empty.

 `-X`, `--cli` Makes the program operate as a command-line interface that takes no keyboard input and closes immediately upon completion or failure.
-(Incompatible with `--watch`).
+(Incompatible with `--watch`)